howardcheung/workshop-Interactive-AI-Agent/README.md

 * Tutorial 3: Working with the intermediates 2 - Pocketflow for the AI agents
 * Tutorial Bonus: Finetuning your LLM for a very specific application

+But before all that, you need to download this repository to your own computer.
+On the top right hand corner, click the button "Code" -> "Download ZIP" and extract all files to begin!